szczyglis-dev/py-gpt/README.md

 - **Refine memory before adding** - applies only to manual `memory_add` calls.
 When enabled (default), the configured model merges the new information into the existing memory instead of appending raw text.
 Automatic end-of-context updates are always refined regardless of this option.
 - **Auto attach memory to every conversation** - appends the active memory to the system prompt in `<context_memory>...</context_memory>`.
 Default: `False`.
 - **Auto attach memory only in projects** - automatically attaches memory when the current conversation belongs to a project.
 Default: `True`.
+- **Search memory key content** - controls `memory_key_search`.
+Key names are always searched with `LIKE '%query%'`; content is searched too only when this option is enabled.
+Default: `False`.

+Keyed memory is stored raw and never summarized, merged, or rewritten by the memory-update LLM.
+Each key is unique inside its global/project scope.
+The auto-attach options apply only to the compact memory; keyed records are retrieved explicitly through the keyed-memory tools.
+Use keyed writes only for genuinely important information that should be preserved for later use, not routine or temporary details.

 **Tools:**